 It’s important to note that I did try to stamp all the red in one go (stamped it on each side and rotating all the way around before switching to the next colour), all the orange in one go, etc, but that really didn’t work as well for me.
 I found that sometimes the card moved just ever so slightly (or rather, I was going to fast and got careless!) and the stamp impressions didn’t line up as nicely.
 You’ll prob see that happened a bit with this method too, but it wasn’t overly bad and really kinda worked with the abstract look of it!

 I cut, scored and folded and 10” x 7” piece of Kraft (to create a 5” x 7” card base) and placed the Lawn Fawn Scalloped Rectangle Stackables Die over it in such a way that it created a shaped card.
-It’s super easy to do.
-I placed the folded piece of Kraft on my cutting plate and taped the largest of the rectangle dies over it so that the long edge hung over the folded side, which means it won’t cut into the fold and the card base will stay intact.
+This is super easy to do.
+Placing the folded piece of Kraft on my cutting plate and taped the largest of the rectangle dies over.
+So that the long edge hung over the folded side, which means it won’t cut into the fold and the card base will stay intact.
 Then I just ran it through my Cuttlebug as normal.
 I adhered the rainbow panel to my card base using Tombow.

 To finish up, I used Versamark and clear embossing powder to stamp and heat emboss that beautiful, handwritten sentiment from Avery Elle’s Loved and Admired Stamp.
 I also added a small black die cut heart that I covered with a good, healthy dose of Wink of Stella.
 And finally, I went mad adding matching sequins (from a variety of Little Things From Lucy’s Cards) to further drive home that rainbow feeling!